kudashevs/keywords-extractor/README.md

 print_r($keywords); // some, text
 ```

-To make this library even more convenient to use in some specific cases, provides a fluent interface.
+To make this library even more convenient to use in some specific cases, it provides a fluent interface.
 ```php
 use Kudashevs\KeywordsExtractor\KeywordsExtractor;